We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Being mindful of hygiene products: Females who experience vulvar pain should try to avoid using products that can irritate the area, such as scented products or strong soaps.
+- Being mindful of hygiene products: People who experience vulvar pain should avoid using products that can irritate the area, such as scented products or strong soaps.

-Not douching: The vagina is self-cleaning, so there is no need to use douches or other cleansers.
+- Refraining from douching: The vagina is self-cleaning, so there is no need for someone to use douches or other cleansers.
 These products can be irritating, especially when vulvar pain or discomfort is present.

-Bathing the vulva: Rinse the genital area with warm water and pat it dry with a towel.
+- Bathing the vulva: A person can rinse the genital area with warm water and pat it dry with a towel.

-Using sitz baths: Sitting in a few inches of warm water with a teaspoon of Epsom salt can help relieve irritation.
+- Using sitz baths: Sitting in a few inches of warm water with 1 teaspoon of Epsom salt can help relieve irritation.
 Epsom salt is available for purchase online.

-Some may find it embarrassing to talk about vulvar pain or discomfort with their doctor.
+Some people may find it embarrassing to talk about vulvar pain or discomfort with their doctor.

-It is important to remember that the doctor is a professional and is trained to help with all medical issues.
-However, it may be possible to request a female doctor if it will increase patient comfort during the appointment.
+It is important for individuals to remember that doctors are trained professionals who can help with all medical issues.
+However, it may be possible for a person to request a female doctor if it will increase their comfort during the appointment.

 Vulvar pain can affect quality of life.
 In some cases, it can indicate a condition that needs medical attention, such as an infection or cancer.